plotly/plotly.github.io/_posts/falcon/2018-07-23-view-and-edit-scheduled-queries-falcon.md

 state: active
 tags: advanced
 section: Basics
-meta_description: View, Edit and search through your list of scheduled queries created by Falcon.
+meta_description: View, edit and search through your list of scheduled queries created by Falcon.
 popularity: featured
 actioncall-url: https://github.com/plotly/electron-sql-connector/releases

 steps:
  - title: View Scheduled Queries from Falcon
    sub-steps:
-    - copy: "Starting with Falcon version 3.0, there is a *SCHEDULE* tab which you can view and edit scheduled queries.
+    - copy: "Starting with Falcon version 3.0, there is a *SCHEDULE* tab where you can view and edit scheduled queries.
 After logging into your plot.ly account, go to the *SCHEDULE* tab to see a list of all the queries you have scheduled using Falcon."
       img: "![View Scheduled Queries on Falcon](/static/images/falcon/scheduled-queries-tab/01-falcon-schedule-tab.png)"
  - title: Search Through Queries
    sub-steps: